Reviewed by Annabel

 We see everything from Emma’s perspective though, and through her, O’Neill speaks directly to her older teenaged readers.
 It is made horribly clear what being raped could be like and O’Neill talked to many rape victims in writing this book – it must have been so difficult to write.
 She manages to get into Emma’s mind brilliantly.

 As the mother of a teenaged daughter, it was a difficult book for me to read too.
 O’Neill takes her time to build up the picture of normal life for Emma and her friends before the real shocks start to come.
-One of the biggest of all is how it ends, which is a controversial piece of writing.
+One of the biggest shocks of all is the ending, which is a controversial piece of writing.
 Given everything that happens in this novel, you can’t hope for a conventional happy ending.
 Like Jodie Foster’s character in The Accused, you might expect a good day in court, but O’Neill does something braver than that.